mharen/mharen.github.io/blog/2009/2009-08-enabling-dynamic-http-compression-in.md

-You might be wondering why you’d want to compress content in the first place. <a href="http://weblogs.asp.net/owscott/archive/2009/02/22/iis-7-compression-good-bad-how-much.aspx">This site</a> has a nice analysis of the practice as well as detailed information regarding what compression level you should use (and how to set it).
+You might be wondering why you’d want to compress content in the first place.
+[This site](http://weblogs.asp.net/owscott/archive/2009/02/22/iis-7-compression-good-bad-how-much.aspx) has a nice analysis of the practice as well as detailed information regarding what compression level you should use (and how to set it).

 ---